katjam/tech-exeter-try-elm/PITCHME.md

 - A few years ago we'd have written html, css and a bit of jquery
 - Maybe used some templating
 - But then it complicated - our code turned to unpredictable, unmaintainable, magic bits and scary bits we didn't want to touch
-- Frameworks started popping up, and build tools and new syntaxes transpilers ot make the code easier to use in the way we wanted to.
+- Frameworks started popping up, and build tools and new syntaxes transpilers to make the code easier to use in the way we wanted to.

 ---